-3. Extension of Deadline to Complete Course Requirements
+3. Extension of Deadline to Complete Course Requirements for Courses Which Do Not Have a Proctored Final

-All papers, series of papers, clinic hours, or assignments must be completed and submitted at the time specified by the instructor, which is no later than the last day of instruction, according to the academic calendar, for the term in which the student is to receive credit.
-A student incapable of completing an assignment on time by reason of serious illness or other compelling cause beyond the student's control must, before the assignment is due, contact the instructor and the associate dean or director for student services or LLM program director for approval of an extension or an incomplete grade.
-See "Incomplete Course Attempts," below, for procedures.
+All papers, series of papers, clinic hours, or assignments must be completed and submitted at the time specified by the instructor, which is no later than the last day of the final exam period, according to the academic calendar, for the term in which the student is to receive credit.
+Students unable to meet this deadline must secure an Extension of Deadline from the associate dean or director for student services or LLM program director before the assignment is due.
+Such extensions will be granted only for documented exigent circumstances.

-S. INCOMPLETE COURSE ATTEMPTS
+U. INCOMPLETE COURSE ATTEMPTS

-Where compelling circumstances arise that prevent a student from completing the requirements of a course in a timely manner, the student may request an incomplete by submission of the Petition for Incomplete Course Attempt form.
+Where compelling circumstances prevent a student from completing the requirements of a course in a timely manner, the student may request an incomplete by submission of the Petition for Incomplete Course Attempt form.
+[See above section on Extension of Deadline for